Updated July 7, 2023

 Gross profit is a measure of the earnings of the company from its core business operations, and the calculation of the same is done by deducting the cost of goods sold and other direct expenses such as power & fuel, freight inward, etc., from the total sales revenue of the business.

 In every business, it is calculated to measure the company’s earnings from the core business activity, which includes the movement of manufacturing & selling goods.
 It can sometimes be termed gross margin as a percentage of sales revenue.
-The Trading account of the business is usually prepared to calculate the company’s gross profit in which the direct costs such as raw material purchases, direct labor, carriage inwards, and other costs are directly linked to the production.
-The cost of opening stock is deducted from the sum of sales revenue and closing stock.
+The business prepares the trading account to calculate the company’s gross profit by directly linking the direct costs, such as raw material purchases, direct labor, carriage inwards, and other costs, to production.
+The cost of opening stock is deducted from sales revenue and closing stock.